Child and Adolescent Program

 The mission of the Child and Adolescent Psychiatry training program is to educate the next generation of leaders in the field of child mental health.
 We anticipate that our graduates will pursue careers across the spectrum of clinical, teaching, and research settings.

-UNC Child Psychiatry residents train in a supervised and supportive environment.
+UNC Child Psychiatry fellows train in a supervised and supportive environment.
 Our faculty members are approachable and readily available for mentorship, consultation, and research collaboration.
-Our training provides residents with a balanced, broad-based biological, psychological, and social foundation in their approach to children and families with mental illness.
+Our training provides fellows with a balanced, broad-based biological, psychological, and social foundation in their approach to children and families with mental illness.
 We feel expertise in psychotherapy is essential to the practice of child and adolescent psychiatry.
 We provide three (3) hours of individual supervision a week to ensure this goal is met.

-- July 1st: Applications accepted
+- Early July: Applications accepted

 - September 1st: Application Deadline